Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Book of Meditations/Meditation 612.md

-Absolutely everything without exception required for the manifestion of Heaven or Hell on Earth is at hand.
+Absolutely everything without exception required for the manifestation of Heaven or Hell on Earth is at hand.

 ___